alanbchristie/ra-converter/README.md

   your daily offset returns to zero.

-In summary - we have a handy trick - the rapid location of objects using celestial coordinates without adjusting the RA axis!
+In summary - we have a handy trick - the rapid location of objects using celestial coordinates without all the fiddly adjusting the RA axis - especially on cheaper telescopes!

 ## Running the software utility
 You can of course, in your head, add the current time to your target